 Parking tickets are marked with the number of the parking used.
 F1 to F6 are located on the French side, S1 to S13 on the Swiss side.

 We guarantee free passage at our car parks within 10 minutes (from entrance parking meter to exit parking meter).

 Is it possible to make a reservation for a parking space, and are all car parks available at any time?

-Reservations are possible for certain parkings; you can book your space on the French side on parkings F3 or F4.
+Reservations are possible for certain parkings; you can book your space on the French side or on the Swiss side.